Angelo9912/PD-Computed-Torque-Control-for-SCARA-robot/README.md

     (choose 1 for PD, 2 for Computed Torque, 3 for Adaptive Backstepping)
 3) run "animazioni.m" to see the animated results

+TO DO: Delete computed torque adaptive from repository because is not working
 # Controllability and Observability of BlueRov2

 Is also presented a study for the observability and the controllability